keisks/reassess-gec/README.md

 Data and scripts used in 2016 TACL paper, "Reassessing the Goals of Grammatical Error Correction: Fluency Instead of Grammaticality"

-- Keisuke Sakaguchi (keisuke[at]cs.jhu.edu)
+- Keisuke Sakaguchi
 - Courtney Napoles
 - Matt Post
 - Joel Tetreault

-Last updated: April 20th, 2016
+Last updated: April 12th, 2016

 - - -